MicrosoftDocs/customer-voice/cv-docs/send-survey-flow.md

 > [!NOTE]
 > If you've used personalized data placeholders in your survey, those fields will be visible in this action and you can specify the values accordingly.
 More information: [Specify values in a flow](personalize-survey.md#specify-values-in-a-flow)

-The values from the **Regarding** and **Recipient details** fields are stored in the survey invitation, as shown in the following image.<!--Recommend changing the text in this image to "Please fill out the Customer Satisfaction Survey" (two occurrences). -->
+The values from the **Regarding** and **Recipient details** fields are stored in the survey invitation, as shown in the following image.

 > [!div class=mx-imgBorder]
 > ![Survey invitation record](media/survey-invite.png "Survey invitation record")